Culture of the United Arab Emirates: Poetry

+Drama

+Of all the literary forms, dramatic literature seems to be the least popular among Emiratis.
+Like poetry, there are two main genres that Emirati drama falls into.
+The first category, popular drama, may only appeal to Emirati readers because it is written in the Emirati dialect.
+On the other hand, Tawfiq al-Hakim, an Egyptian playwright, set the blueprint for the second category, which is known as intellectual drama.
+Because they are written in standard Arabic, these dramatic works are accessible to a wider readership.
+Both types of Emirati drama add distinctive viewpoints and creative expressions to the UAE's cultural scene, despite their difficulties in gaining general recognition.

+Fiction

+The Arabic short tales first became popular in the United Arab Emirates in the late 1960s and early 1970s when a few young Emiratis started distributing their works to a particular readership.
+The first efforts toward the creation of Emirati literature were made during this time, laying the groundwork for further expansion.
+Journalism was crucial in developing Emirati writing in the 1970s and 80s, especially in the field of short tales, as newspapers and magazines offered spaces for publishing and promoting these works.

+Among Emiratis, the novel is the kind of fiction literature that is least popular.
+As most literary critics and pundits have long speculated, the Emirati novel's sluggish evolution can be linked to the fact that it is typically longer than other modern literary genres and far more intricate and challenging to write.
+The first Emirati novel, Shahenda, was written by Rashid Abdullah Al Nuaimi.

 Music, dance, and film

 The United Arab Emirates is a part of the Arab khaleeji tradition.
 Yowlah, a type of music and dance also known as Al-Ayyala, has been registered by UNESCO as Intangible Cultural Heritage of Humanity in 2014.
 One of the UAE's most famous traditional singers is Mehad Hamad, who is known for singing patriotic lyrics and poems about the desert.

 Many traditional songs and dances, handed down from generation to generation, have survived to the present time.
 Young girls would dance by swinging their hair, which was traditionally worn long, and swaying their bodies.
 Men often re-enacted battles or successful hunting expeditions using a weapon dance; such as the Yowlah.